 What is the Pupil Premium Grant?

-The Pupil Premium Grant is an additional funding stream provided to schools by the current Government, who wish to close the educational attainment gap we have nationally, between children who are eligible for Free School and those who are not.
+The Pupil Premium Grant is an additional funding stream provided to schools by the current Government, to close the educational attainment gap we have nationally, between children who are eligible for Free School and those who are not.
 The national statistics show that children who are eligible for FSMs attain lower scores on tests and assessments.

 Pupil Premium Grant is allocated according to the number of pupils on-roll who are eligible for free school meals (FSM), a smaller amount allocated according to the number of children of service families, and an allocation for each pupil who has been 'Looked After' (in care) for 6 months or more.
 In 2012, funding was extended to include pupils who have been eligible for free school meals within the past 6 years.
 (Ever 6)